Maples7/koa-final-response/README.md

 ### How to return results

-1. For normal responses, you can pass your result data to `ctx.body` directly just following the standard Koa way；
+1. For normal responses, you can pass your result data to `ctx.body` directly just following the standard Koa way;

 2. For error responses, we recommend you use [Boom](https://github.com/hapijs/boom) to pass those expected errors like `throw Boom.unauthorized('invalid password')`.
 Besides, any unexpected errors and non-Boom errors thrown by yourself will also be catched and handled well as you want.